abhineet09/abhineet09/README.md

 ## Hello World! 👋

 - 🔭 I’m currently working with ARM as a Cloud Engineer
-- 🌱 I’m currently enrolled in a graduate degree program in Information Systems at Carnegie Mellon Univeristy
+- 🌱 I’m enrolled in a graduate degree program in Information Systems at Carnegie Mellon Univeristy
 - 💬 Ask me about: Cloud, Distributed Systems, Pervasive Computing, Containerization, Virtualization
 - 📫 How to reach me: abhineetchaudhary@cmu.edu
 - 😄 Pronouns: He/Him